mekomsolutions/openmrs-module-mksreports/readme/newEpisodesOfDiseases.md

 `report.newEpisodesOfDiseases.questions.conceptSet` specifies a concept set to the question concepts for which the recorded answer observations are being reported on.

 `report.newEpisodesOfDiseases.allDiseases.conceptSet` specifies a concept set containing all diseases, from which those diseases not specified in the disease list are aggregated in the report as "All Other Diagnoses" on one row.
+Else it can be a super set of sets of diagnoses, meaning it could contain sets where each has member diagnoses.

 `report.newEpisodesOfDiseases.referredToConcept.concept` specifies a concept for reporting on referred patients.
 It could be a coded question which when answered means the patient has been referred to a different health center.